Accepting vs. changing - which one to choose?

-This past week at meditation class, we were discussing suffering and negative thoughts.
+This past week at meditation class, we were discussing suffering and one's own negative thoughts.

-The teacher was explaining that often, we get caught up in how difficult our own lives are which in fact, creates more suffering for ourselves.
+Often, we get caught up in how difficult our own lives are, what's wrong in our lives and/or the negatives of each situation which in fact, creates more suffering for ourselves.

 “Everyone’s life is difficult.
 Life is difficult.” – Michelle MacIntosh

-When we have negative thoughts about how difficult our day is going to be, how we don’t want to have to do this, don’t want to do that, don’t have enough money, not pretty enough…we’re counter-productively creating more pain and suffering in our life because we’re choosing non-acceptance.
+When we have negative thoughts about how difficult our day is going to be or what we don't like, we’re counter-productively creating more pain and suffering because we’re choosing non-acceptance and victimhood mentality.

 Things we complain about in our life that we do not have much control over, we may simply need to practice accepting.